 Convergence

-Last Monday and Tuesday, I had the pleasure of speaking at Convergence: Seminar on Co-creative Strategies in Interdisciplinary Artistic Practices - where I shared my ongoing research, Meta-Sonic Narratives.
+Last Monday and Tuesday, I had the pleasure of speaking at Convergence: Seminar on Co-creative Strategies in Interdisciplinary Artistic Practices - where I shared my ongoing research on the intersection of art, nature, and technology—focusing specifically on technology’s potential as a collaborator.

 The response from both colleagues and the general audience was truly encouraging.
 It’s always a great feeling when a project sparks curiosity, and it was inspiring to witness how this research resonated with others in unexpected ways.